AhemOne/Thesis/readme.md

 - Driveshafts
 - Belts
 - differential
+###   1.3.4 Wheels

+Wheels convert torque from the drivetrain to force applied to the ground Wheels must not deliver more force than the (µ.static * mass * g) force (i.e. must not break the static friction) doing so will cause the wheels to spin;
+  - shreds tyres
+  - µ.kinetic is lower, less force will be transmitted unless the wheels can spin proportionally faster
+  - wastes power as heat

 ##    1.4 Brakes

+The braking components of the design form the most important safety feature of all and so therefore must be given heavy consideration.
+The brakes must be capable of slowing the car down in a controlled manner from the top speed of the vehicle.
+Given the kinetic energy of a vehicle moving at speed is taken as KE = 1/2 mv^2 ; for an approximately 15 kg vehicle travelling at 100 m/s, there is 75 kJ of energy requiring dissipation to stop.
+As the aim of the vehicle is to provide a most aerodynamic model so there should be limited aerodynamic drag.
+This means there must be specific braking mechanisms in place to stop the vehicle.

+Consider a vehicle travelling at 100 m/s, dissipating 75 kJ of energy to its braking system under emergency conditions (therefore the aim is to apply as much braking force as possible).
+To avoid lock-up conditions the brake force cannot exceed (µ.static * mass * g) force.

+at 5 m/s/s, 100 ^ 2 = 2 * a * s => 10000 = 2 * 5 * s => s = 1000/1 = 1000 m
+            15 * 5 = 75 N over 20 s, 3750 W

 ###   1.4.1 Mechanical braking

+Mechanical braking options:
+- disk brake, such as seen in IC model engines which lack the ability for engine braking
+- motor brake, removing energy by using the motor as a generator and sending the energy to a dump load

 ###   1.4.2 Aerodynamic braking

+- flaps which stand proud to increase the drag on the vehicle
+- closing duct orifices used to lower the pressure differential between front and back
+- parachute
+- must not significantly (or at all) increase lift - this may lead to the vehicle taking off

 ##    1.5 Outer Shell
 ###   1.5.1 Shell

+The outer shell is largely dominated by two factors:
+- containing the inner components to provide protection from weather conditions and windborne particulates
+- provide an aerodynamic advantage that is lost of open designs as the high speed wind causes turbulent drag as it passes around the inner components
+- provide weight (downforce) to increase traction and stability

+It is

 ###   1.5.2 Undercarriage

+The undercarriage is largely in place to ensure predictable ground effects are in place.

 ###   1.5.3 Active
 ##    1.6 Electrical systems
 ###   1.6.1 Energy Source

+Energy will be sourced from lithium based batteries, further comment when it is known what is available to use, dimensions, etc.

 ###   1.6.2 Wiring loom
 ###   1.6.3 Motor controller
 ###   1.6.4 Steering controller